 Off the field, Arthur used his skills developed from the many years of balancing academics, sports and the arts at STA, and he was awarded for his commitment to being a scholar-athlete by the Big Ten Conference and IU.
 He was on the Big Ten’s Academic All-Conference Team for his final three seasons, and in 2016 he received the Ted Whereatt "Senior Academic Excellence" Award for having IU’s highest cumulative GPA in the football senior class.

 The Media School at IU was the perfect proving grounds for Arthur as he became passionate about sports anchoring and multimedia journalism, and decided to pursue journalism and broadcasting as a career.
 He interned for the Athletics Compliance Office and created the school’s NCAA Compliance Rules Video for the entire athletic student body, was an analyst for various IU sports through the Big Ten Network's BTN Student U program, co-hosted a sports talk show for the student-led radio station (WIUX), and produced many reports about the Bloomington community for radio, TV and the web.

 Since graduation, Arthur returned to DC, and was honored with a spring internship with the Pulitzer Center on Crisis Reporting.
 He enjoyed editing multimedia projects, and working with the organization’s education team to promote journalism and underreported international issues at schools in both the district and across the country.
-After several months attempting to break into the Broadcast industry, Arthur began working for CBS News Washington last November.
+After several months attempting to break into the Broadcast industry, Arthur began working for CBS News Washington in the fall of 2017.